svlark/svlark.github.io/_posts/2018-02-12-Cahuita-National-Park.md

 ![shaking coconuts](https://user-images.githubusercontent.com/13930968/36131658-6fb26794-1038-11e8-8052-3ea2c5232db4.jpg)
 Listening for coconut water

 The last 3 km were a boardwalk straight through the heart of the jungle or bosque.
-We were completely surrounded by the noises jungle-- birds, frogs, insects, howler monkeys and who knows what else!
+We were completely surrounded by the noises of the jungle-- birds, frogs, insects, howler monkeys and who knows what else!

 ![family shot](https://user-images.githubusercontent.com/13930968/36131703-c1659fa2-1038-11e8-9891-6439ae6680c5.jpg)